schneiml/malloc_profile/README.md

 TODO
 ----

-It should be validated that time estimation correctly handles the measurement overhead.
 Every stack trace extraction might take 1000 malloc calls itself, so there definitly is a lot of overhead.
 This also explains the large values for `skip_number`.
 A better approach might be dumping the addresses and doing the unmanglig later, but as-is it is much easier (and there will be overhead in any case).

 Multi-threaded programs might not be handled correctly.
 It should not crash and the counts should be fine, but time estimation would have to take the thread ID into account.